 - Please insert low resolution images within your entry form.

-- Please upload with your submission at least 2 high resolution photos that we could use in awards publicity material, including our high quality Awards Brochure.
+- Please upload with your submission at least 2 high resolution photos that we could use in awards publicity material, including our high quality Awards Brochure and videos.

 9. Involve your team